CDL-Quantum/CohortProject_2022/Week3_Olivia/INSTRUCTIONS.md

 You will likely have noticed in Task 2 that Shor's algorithm is not guaranteed to find a solution.
 In fact, there are few potential points of failure.
 How often does your implementation succeed?
-How does this depend on the size of `N`?
+How does this depend on the size of $N$?

 Further to this point, now that you have an implementation of Shor's algorithm, let's stress test it.
-Apply the algorithm to factor a sequence of increasingly large `N`.
+Apply the algorithm to factor a sequence of increasingly large $N$.
 How large of a number can you reliably factor with your computer?
-As you are increasing `N`, take the opportunity to perform an analysis of:
+As you are increasing $N$, take the opportunity to perform an analysis of:

  - Run time (wall time)
  - Number of qubits required